mobily-enterprises/best-webdriver/GUIDE.md

 Note that since you are using the {@link ChromeDriver} driver, the remote end will be assumed to be a Chrome webdriver: it will fix any mistakes and partial implementations of the W3C protocol.

-#### The generic "Browser" browser
+#### The generic "Driver" driver

-Lastly (and more commonly), you might want to connect to a generic webdriver proxy, which will accept your session requirement and will provide you with a suitable browser.
-In this case, you will use the generic browser called {@link Browser}, which is a "blank" browser without any pre-pared browser-specific options.
+Lastly, you might want to connect to a generic webdriver proxy, which will accept your session requirement and will provide you with a suitable browser.
+In this case, you will use the generic driver {@link Driver}, which is a "plain" driver without the ability to spawn a webdriver process (obviously) and, more cruclaly, no browser-specific layering to fix problems with vendor-specific issues with their implementation.

 Here is how you would run it:

     // Create a new generic browser object, specifying the alwaysMatch parameter var config = new Config()

-    config.setAlwaysMatch('browserName', 'chrome')
-          .setAlwaysMatch('platformName', 'linux')
+    // We only care that this is a linux browser config.setAlwaysMatch('platformName', 'linux')

     // Creating the driver
     var driver = new drivers.Driver(config, {